intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * This document creates the Editorial Stream.

-* Future changes to policies governing the RFC Series as a whole now occur through documents defined by the RSWG and approved by the RSAB.
+* Future changes to policies governing the RFC Series as a whole now occur through documents defined by the RSWG, approved by the RSAB, and published in the Editorial Stream.

 * As described above, several responsibilities previously assigned to the "RFC Editor function" are now performed by the RSWG, RSAB, RPC, and IETF LLC (alone or in combination).
 These include aspects of operational oversight (Section 3.3 of {{RFC8729}}), policy oversight (Section 3.4 of {{RFC8729}}), the editing, processing, and publication of documents (Section 4.2 of {{RFC8729}}), and series-wide guidelines and rules (Section 4.4 of {{RFC8729}}).
   In addition, some details regarding these responsibilities have been modified to accord with the new framework defined in this document.

 # Acknowledgments
 {:numbered="false"}